Cost of Attendance

 |Social Work - graduate||$50.00 per semester credit hour|

 Concurrent Enrollment Tuition

 Students who will concurrently enroll at both Texas Woman’s University and another state university or community college should consult with the Registrar prior to enrollment at either institution.
-International students must report to the Office of International Education for concurrent enrollment verification.
+International students must report to International Student and Scholar Services for concurrent enrollment verification.

 Nonresident Classification for Tuition

 Title 3 of the Texas Education Code specifies that out-of-state residents who come to Texas for the primary purpose of furthering their education will be classified as nonresident students.
 Persons classified as nonresident students upon first enrollment at Texas Woman’s University are presumed to be nonresidents for the period during which they continue as students.
 To petition for residency reclassification, the student must complete the Residency Questionnaire and submit it to the Office of the Registrar with appropriate documentation prior to the beginning of the semester.

 Nonresident or international students receiving competitive scholarships in the amount of $1,000 or more awarded by Texas Woman’s University may pay the in-state tuition rate.
 Nonresident students who hold appointment as graduate teaching assistants or graduate research assistants may pay the in-state tuition rate provided they are employed at least one-half time in a position which relates to their degree program.

 Qualifying Oklahoma residents may be eligible for reduced tuition from other non-residents as authorized by action of the Texas Woman's University Board of Regents.
 This action applies only to Oklahoma undergraduate students.
 Eligible students must provide two (2) different documents showing physical location of residency to the Registrar's Office for this reduced rate.